KLAT: "La Tremenda"

-In 1978, Group W Westinghouse Broadcasting purchased KODA-AM-FM from Taft and, the following year, re-sold the AM station.
-The call sign changed to KLAT in 1979, as the format flipped to popular Spanish-language Regional Mexican music, branded as "La Tremenda."
+In 1978, Westinghouse Broadcasting (Group W) purchased KODA-AM-FM from Taft and, the following year, re-sold the AM station.
+The call sign changed to KLAT in 1979, as the format flipped to popular Spanish-language Regional Mexican music, branded as "La Tremenda".
 The name La Tremenda 1010 (which translates to "The Tremendous 1010") was a slogan created by the station's new owners, Marcos Rodriguez, Sr. and his son, Marcos A. Rodriguez, operating as the Spanish Broadcasting Corporation.

-In 1984, KLAT obtained FCC authorization for round-the-clock operation, giving KLAT Class B status.
-Unfortunately in late 1979, a fire caused the Harris MW-5 transmitter to melt down.
+In late 1979, a fire caused the Harris MW-5 transmitter to melt down.
 The MW-5 used a step up transformer to raise the three phase input power (at 240 volts) to 17,000 volts.
 The primary wiring had been bundled closely to the secondary wiring and tightly lashed together.
 When an insulation breakdown allowed the input wiring to arc, the high temperatures allowed the secondary wires to short to the inputs.
 This caused extremely high circulating currents and a meltdown of the transformer frame, made of metal castings and laminations.

+In 1984, KLAT obtained FCC authorization for round-the-clock operation, giving KLAT Class B status.
 To add nighttime broadcasts, a seventh tower was added to the array.
 This was used with five of the existing day towers to make a new parallelogram shaped system.
 KLAT began night operation at 1,000 watts.
 This properly protected other stations on AM 1010 as required by FCC rules, but the nighttime signal did not cover all of Houston.
 This particular authorization was allowed under a waiver for minority-owned stations.
 Later on, the station received special authority from the FCC to mitigate interference at night from foreign stations (as many south Florida stations get a break from Cuban interference such as WAXY in South Miami).
 This special temporary authority (STA) allowed the station to operate at 5,000 watts at night using all seven towers.
 This improved coverage but did not give KLAT 100% nighttime coverage of Houston.

 In 1995 the station built a second tower site in Northwest Houston, using six towers and 3,600 watts for nighttime operation.
 The lowered power did not cover quite as large an area as the former setup.
 But because of the transmitter's better location, it covered more of the Houston radio market.
 The project used several consultants, ending with duTreil, Lundin and Rackley.

 Expanded Band assignment

 On March 17, 1997, the FCC announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KLAT authorized to move from 1010 to 1690 kHz.
-However, the station never procured the Construction Permit needed to implement the authorization, so the expanded band station was never built.
+However, the station never procured the construction permit needed to implement the authorization, so the expanded band station was never built.